-If you are an employee, you generally must complete Form 2106 (PDF), Employee Business Expenses, or Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses.
-Deduct the education expenses as miscellaneous itemized deductions on Form 1040, Schedule A (PDF); they are subject to the 2% of adjusted gross income limit.
+If you're an employee, you generally must complete Form 2106 (PDF), Employee Business Expenses, or Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses.
+Deduct the education expenses as miscellaneous itemized deductions on Form 1040, Schedule A (PDF); they're subject to the 2% of adjusted gross income limit.
 For information on the 2% limit, refer to Publication 529, Miscellaneous Deductions, and Form 1040, Schedule A Instructions.
 To determine if your work-related expenses are deductible, see Are Your Work-Related Educational Expenses Deductible?

 For more information on work-related education expenses, education tax credits, or information for specific types of employees, such as performing artists, refer to Publication 970, Tax Benefits for Education.
-Also see additional information about education in Tax Benefits for Education: Information Center and Am I Eligible to Claim an Education Credit?
+Also, for additional information about education benefits, review Tax Benefits for Education: Information Center and Am I Eligible to Claim an Education Credit?